openAMRobot/.github/profile/README.md

 ## 🚀 Project aim

-OpenAMR is an open-source initiative dedicated to developing an affordable, modular dual-arm autonomous mobile robot.
+OpenAMR is an open-source initiative developing a versatile, modular dual-arm autonomous mobile robot designed as an end-to-end embodied AI system.
-The platform bridges real-world robotics with research and education while targeting automation challenges in last-mile logistics, CEP, grocery delivery, and related industries.
+The platform bridges real-world deployment with research and education, while addressing practical automation challenges in manufacturing, last-mile logistics, CEP, grocery delivery, and related industries.

 ### Our system is built to: